WHO IS ERIC BEISEL?

-Eric “Zeus” Beisel is a professional football player, current NFL Free-Agent and former captain for the University of Missouri football team.
+Eric “Zeus” Beisel was a professional football player and former captain for the University of Missouri football team.
+He is now a business owner, serial entrepreneur, celebrity trainer, influencer and founder of ProformApp, a cloud-based web app for high school to pro-level athletes to maximize their training.
 Best known for his insane work ethic, fiery red beard and illustrious gladiator revelations, Beisel emerged as one of the most explosive (and entertaining) players in all of college football.
 He has been featured on STACK.com, Sports Illustrated and Pro Football Focus.
 Beisel was a part of the 2019 Inaugural Season for the Alliance of America Football League, playing for the Birmingham Iron, and also played one season for Team Power in the YCF, where he was named captain and lead the league in combined-tackles.

 For the majority of his collegiate career, Beisel lead the Tigers' special teams unit with more than 60 career knockdowns (more than any other player in Division-I football).
 He also notched an impressive 66 Total Tackles in just five starts during his junior campaign (2nd only to Donavin Newsom who started in all 12 games) including 10 tackles for loss and 23 tackles against the University of South Carolina.
 With only five career starts, this would make him one of the most efficient tacklers in college football, landing him among the "Top-3 Run Stoppers" in 2016, according to Pro Football Focus (PFF).
 Beisel’s tenacity on the field and in the locker room helped lead first-year head coach Barry Odom’s defense to its first three SEC victories in 2016.